qualiu/vscode-msr/README.md

   - You can **disable** `msr.autoMergeSkipFolders` to not auto merge excluded folders.
   - You can **disable** `msr.overwriteProjectCmdAliasForNewTerminals` to use the existing temp command shortcuts of each project.
 - Auto switch to `CMD` console other than `Powershell` on Windows to use command shortcuts.
   - Due to `Powershell` cannot use `doskey` command shortcuts.
 (You can [cook command **script files**](#make-command-shortcuts-to-search-or-replace-in-or-out-of-vscode) then add the script folder to `%PATH%` or `$PATH`)

+#### Run use-this-alias for Restored Terminals

+Type `use-this-alias` when you saw `"History restored"` in terminal (except `MSR-RUN-CMD`) - due to vscode doesn't support auto restoring environment variables.

 #### Supported 4 Terminal Types on Windows